JoeSkills/JoeSkills/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [josephoritseweyinmi5@gmail.com](mailto:josephoritseweyinmi5@gmail.com)
-* 🧠  I'm learning Tailwind
+* 🧠  I'm learning Tailwind And Graphql
 * ⚡  I'm a relaxed and friendly guy.

 ### Skills